Torreya taxifolia near Cincinnati, OHIO

 SPRING GROVE CEMETERY

-2021 UPDATE: Connie Barlow re-checked the national champion site link directly below.
+2021 UPDATE (OUTDATED / SEE 2024 UPDATE ABOVE): Connie Barlow re-checked the national champion site link directly below.
 It no longer works.
 Moreover, FLORIDA TORREYA (Torreya taxifolia) is no longer listed as a species on the champion site.
 Perhaps it was removed because, as a cutting-grown plant, this Ohio specimen lacked the single stem of a seed-grown Torreya — and single stem is part of the core definition of what distinguishes a tree from a shrub.
 This Ohio specimen gained "champion" status only when the historic old "Norlina Torreya Tree" deteriorated in health.
 See the old photos on our website at this page: Norlina NC Torreya.

 • In 2016 the American Forests Champion Tree Register made this Spring Grove Cemetery Florida Torreya specimen the new national champion of the species.